A Selection Of Weird & Disturbing Medieval Manuscript Art

 Amusing Manuscript Marginalia

-Manuscript writing was a pretty dull task, it’s the olden-days equivalent of data entry really.
+Writing manuscripts was a pretty dull task — the olden-days equivalent of data entry.
 I like to think that the cheeky monks, or whoever was writing, jollied themselves along with the comical drawings we have here today.

-These drawings, along with various notes are generally referred to as manuscript marginalia, because of their position in the manuscript’s margins.
+These drawings, along with various notes, are referred to as manuscript marginalia, because of their position in the manuscript’s margins.
 And what eloquent scribbles they are.

 Although some monks dedicated their lives to copying out manuscripts, they didn’t necessarily like it.
-We know that monks and scribes weren’t all that keen on this repetitive task of rewriting manuscripts thanks to some of the marginalia.
+We know this thanks to some of the marginalia.

 Weird Medieval Art - A Dalmatian Sea Monster, an illustration by Poggio Bracciolini, added to a copy of Le Miroir du Monde, mid-15th century

 Every so often, these scribes would add winging and moaning into their marginalia.
-Below are some genuine inserts from manuscripts that prove that monks weren’t always keen on their task at hand:
+Below are some genuine inserts from manuscripts, which prove that monks weren’t always keen on their task at hand:

 “New parchment, bad ink: I say nothing more.”